48 Hours in Marfa: A Definitive Guide

 Planet Marfa for drinks, music, and great conversations

-Nostalgic Sidebar: There was a time not long ago when Planet Marfa was THE place you ended up at 3pm in the afternoon making a lunch of bar peanuts and choosing between Topo Chico or Beer (“dark or pale”) when no other restaurant was serving in the odd hours after lunch and before dinner.
+Nostalgic Note: There was a time not long ago when Planet Marfa was THE place you ended up at 3pm in the afternoon making a lunch of bar peanuts and choosing between Topo Chico or Beer (“dark or pale”) when no other restaurant was serving in the odd hours after lunch and before dinner.
 Fortunately, the Marfa of today no longer greets those who’ve poorly planned their days with this dilemma just as the beer/drinks selection at Planet Marfa has grown.

 planetmarfa.com | 200 S Abbot St, Marfa, TX 79843